 14. Fave Crafts

 This is a new site for me but I like it.
-Fave Crafts has lots of crochet patterns as well as other craft tutorials available for free.
+Fave Crafts has many crochet patterns as well as other craft tutorials available for free.

 This page says they have 1000’s of free crochet patterns.
 It’s not that easy to navigate but they do have the patterns broken down by category, which makes it easier.